luisalvesmartins/bot2botnode/README.md

 //#endregion
 ```

+Client bot code not included.
+Business logic to decide which child bot to communicate not included.

+Change the client bot info in the *getChildBotList* function.
+*getChildBotList* returns an array to highlight there should be a list of child bots that are called from the master bot.

+Child bots can call other child bots assuming the same principle.
+This communication will be invisible to the master bot.

 ## Testing the bot using Bot Framework Emulator **v4**
 [Bot Framework Emulator][5] is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.